UtrechtUniversity/UU_BSc_Geosciences_Data2/01_startingPandas/startingPandas.md

 practical use?*

 You can also do conditional selection of data using the example below.
-All value that do not satisfy the condition will be transformed into NaN.
+All value that do not satisfy the condition will be transformed into NaN (Not a Number).

 ``` python
 df[df > 0]